maptiler/maptiler-sdk-js/README.md

 `AnimatedRouteLayer` is custom layer that animates a path or route on the map based on keyframes or GeoJSON data.
 It supports animated line styling and camera following, making it ideal for visualizing routes, playback tracks, or timeline-based geographic events.

-Note: At present, to avoid problems arising from the camera being manipulated by two animatioons at any one time, there can only ever be one instance of `AnimatedRouteLayer` on the map at any time.
+Note: At present, to avoid problems arising from the camera being manipulated by two animations at any one time, there can only ever be one instance of `AnimatedRouteLayer` on the map at any time.
 This API may change in the future, but at present you must remove each instance of `AnimatedRouteLayer` from the map before adding another.

 ##### ✨ Features
   - Animate a path using keyframes or GeoJSON data
   - Optional animated stroke styles to indicate progress
   - Camera movement smoothing, following along the route
   - Configurable duration, easing, delay, and iterations via geojson properties
-  - Event-based lifecycle hooks for adaptibility.
+  - Event-based lifecycle hooks for adaptability.
   - Optional manual frame advancement (e.g., for scrubbing or syncing with map events, scroll etc etc)

 ##### 🚀 Basic Usage